RELATIONSHIP OF WAIST-TO-HIP RATIO AND FAT INTAKE WITH RISK FOR CARDIOVASCULAR EVENTS IN PRODUCTIVE AGE

 Keywords:

-Key Words: Waist-to-Hip Ratio, WHR, visceral fat, fat intake, cardiovascular events, Framingham Heart Study, Framingham Risk Score.Abstract
+Waist-to-Hip Ratio, visceral fat, fat intake, cardiovascular events, Framingham Risk Score

 BACKGROUND

-Cardiovascular disease (CVD) is the number one cause of death in the world every year.
-The Framingham Risk Score predicts the possibility of cardiovascular disorders in risk of occurring in the next 10 years.
-Waist-to-Hip Ratio (WHR) is an anthropometry that reflects abdominal fat and is considered better than the Body Mass Index (BMI) in predicting cardiovascular risk.
-High fat intake will increase the risk of CVD.
-This study aims to identify the relationship between WHR and fat intake with the risk of cardiovascular events in productive age.
+Every year, cardiovascular disease (CVD) is the leading cause of death in the globe.
+The Framingham Risk Score forecasts the likelihood of cardiovascular diseases occurring within the next decade.
+Waist-to-Hip Ratio (WHR) is an anthropometric measurement representing abdominal fat and is regarded as superior to Body Mass Index (BMI) for predicting cardiovascular risk.
+Excessive fat intake will increase the risk of CVD.
+The purpose of this study is to determine the association between WHR and fat consumption and the risk of cardiovascular events in the productive age

 METHOD

-This cross-sectional observational study consisted of 173 respondents aged 30-64 years at RW 12, Dutamas, Grogol Pertamburan between the period of September to November 2018.
-Data collection was done through consecutive non-random sampling, using primary data to determine the measurements of WHR, BMI, data for FRS calculations, and 3x24 hour food recall interviews.
-Data analysis was performed using IBM SPSS 23.
+This cross-sectional observational study included 173 participants aged 30-64 at RW 12, Dutamas, Grogol Pertamburan, between September and November 2018.
+Using main data to determine the measures of WHR, BMI, data for FRS calculations, and 3x24-hour food recall interviews, data were collected using consecutive non-random sampling and non-random non-consecutive sampling.
+IBM SPSS 23 was utilized for the data analysis.

 RESULTS